1911 Auckland Rugby League season: Round 7

 The match between Ponsonby and Eden was played on the Avondale Racecourse.
 The sports fields were located at the eastern end of the racecourse grounds.
+Eden took the field with just 10 players and played the entire match with that number.

 Round 8

 In the match between City and Ponsonby at the Takapuna Racecourse there were several injuries.
-Harrison (City) sprained an ankle, Hunt (City) ruptured the muscles of his shoulder, and Warner (City) had his nose "severely injured in a collision with Carlaw (Ponsonby) who was "partly stunned and sustained a cut to his forehead.
+The field was still in poor condition.
+George Harrison (City) sprained an ankle, George Hunt (City) ruptured the muscles of his shoulder, and Warner (City) had his nose "severely injured in a collision with Arthur Carlaw (Ponsonby) who was partly stunned and sustained a cut to his forehead".
+The Eden v Newton match saw 500 spectators turn up to the Domain but the match was described as "never at any time bright or interesting", though forward, Frederick Gladding was singled out for playing very well on the Newton side.